-Twenty-two pesticide training and certification clinics for commercial applicators and operators were conducted during 2017-2018 training season.
+Twenty-two pesticide training and certification clinics for commercial applicators and operators were conducted during 2018-2019 training season.
 Two additional clinics were conducted to meet the needs of state agencies.
-One general standards training session was conducted at the Illinois Fertilizer and Chemical Association's annual conference.
-During the training season, 10,119 commercial applicators and operators received training (See Table 1).
+Four field crops training sessions were added mid-season to help Illinois applicators comply with new regulatory requirements.
+During the training season, 11,073 commercial applicators and operators received training (See Table 1).
 In addition to the General Standards, training was offered for the following categories: Field Crops, Turf, Ornamentals, Rights-of-Way, Aquatics, Seed Treatment, and Mosquito.

 General Standards trainings covered 8 topics over a 3.5 hour session.
 Training topics included: Understanding Pesticides, Pesticide Application Equipment and Drift Reduction, Human Pesticide Protection, Equipment Calibration and Examples, Integrated Pest Management, Pesticides and the Environment, Labels and Labeling, and Pesticide Laws and Regulations.
 Category trainings ranged from 1.5 hours to 3.5 hours in duration.
 Topics covered during the training sessions were specific to the category.

-Training clinic attendees were offered a workbook.
-Workbooks were formatted as "guided notes" to encourage engagement, highlight important points from the presentations, and to facilitate full and accurate notes.
+Training clinic attendees received workbooks formatted as "guided notes" to encourage engagement, highlight important points from the presentations, and to facilitate full and accurate notes.
 University of Illinois Extension Pesticide Safety Educators presented the various topics and were available to respond to any questions.